-We obtain the set of theorems by taking the set of logical axioms and closing under within the set of formulas.
-The set of theorems can then be understood as a minimal algebra in a signature with and with a constant for each logical axiom.
+We obtain the set of theorems by taking the set of logical axioms and closing under \ within the set of formulas.
+The set of theorems can then be understood as a minimal algebra in a signature with \ and with a constant for each logical axiom.
 However, unlike the algebra of formulas, the algebra of theorems is not free.

-Because of the freeness of the algebra of formulas, each formula has a unique parsing tree; for example, one of the logical axioms has the parsing tree in Figure 2, where P, Q, and R are propositional variables.
-Strictly the tree is an ordered tree, in the sense that left branches must be distinguished from right branches.
+Because of the freeness of the algebra of formulas, each formula has a unique parsing tree; for example, one of the logical axioms has the parsing tree in Figure 3, where P, Q, and R are propositional variables.

-Figure 2: a parsing tree
+Figure 3: a parsing tree